- Fecha de apertura

 How to submit your contribution

 Received contributions will be published on the Internet.
-See the specific privacy statement attached (see Translations) to this consultation for information on how your personal data and contribution will be dealt with.
+It is important to read the specific privacy statement attached to this consultation for information on how your personal data and contribution will be dealt with.
+Non-registered organisation responses will be published separately.